Jamie-Behan/Atlantic_cod/README.md

 - "**Gam_data_exploration.R**" - .R file containing functions used to check data assumptions and explore data distributions

+- "**Recruitment_other_data.R**" - exploratory .R file testing GAM recruitment relationships using MENH and DFO data indstead of NEFSC.
+    - This was done due to speculation that NEFSC data may not represent age 1 data as well as other surveys

 - "**SSB_estimates.R**" - .R file estimating SSB using WAA and NAA data form NEFSC trawl survey.

-- "**SSB_estimates_other.R**" - exploratory .R file estimating SSB using WAA from NEFSC and NAA data form MENH and DFO surveys *lacks overlap
+- "**SSB_estimates_other.R**" - exploratory .R file estimating SSB using WAA from NEFSC and NAA data form MENH and DFO surveys
+    - *lacks overlap

 - "**cod_distribution.R**" - .R file used for to achieve distribution GAM results